 Vias: Vias are another area of concern.
 You may be too busy designing your vias for reduced EMI to think about how they relate to current.
 However, vias can congest current on your PCB.
 Remember that high current densities lead to high temperatures, sometimes hot enough to melt your traces.

-Don’t let this be you, use a .
+Don’t let this be you, use a PDN analysis.

 I thought making something to sit on would be easy, but I turned out to be wrong.
-The concepts behind analysis are simple, but the math involved in finding solutions is complex.
+The concepts behind PCB power delivery and PDN analysis are simple, but the math involved in finding solutions is complex.
 Instead of just ignoring problems during design and using iterative “guess and check” prototypes, use a simulator.
-A analysis tool will do the math for you and show you where the problems will be.
+A PDN analysis tool will do the math for you and show you where the problems will be.
 Then you can be confident everything won’t fall apart when it’s time to test your first prototype.

 I’ve been saying “good” and “great” this whole time for a reason.
-There are simulation tools that only output complex waveforms which just give you headaches.
+There are simulation tools that only output complex waveforms, which isn't too helpful.
 PCB tools are useless if you can’t understand them.
-Altium’s Analyser uses visual interfaces to help you pinpoint current density and IR drop issues on your board.
+Altium Designer’s PDN Analyser uses visual interfaces to help you pinpoint current density and IR drop issues on your board.
 Save some prototypes from a fiery death and use it.

 Have more questions about analysis?
-Call an expert at Altium.
+Call an expert at Altium Designer.